Skip to content

 Editor's Tip

-Settle on what castle means to you before you shortlist: a metre-thick medieval fortress and a 19th-century Neo-Gothic château are both castles in France, but they give you very different photographs, so the architecture you choose narrows the 12 properties faster than price or capacity.
+Settle on what castle means to you before you shortlist: a metre-thick medieval fortress and a 19th-century Neo-Gothic château are both castles in France, but they give you very different photographs, so the architecture you choose narrows the collection faster than price or capacity.

 Every castle here works with international couples, with English-speaking planning support and civil-pathway guidance.
 A French civil marriage happens at a town hall (mairie) and carries a 40-day residency rule, so almost all overseas couples handle the legal marriage at home and hold a symbolic, blessing, or religious ceremony at the castle.
 For the broader directory, see our wedding venues in France pillar.
 Because every castle in France is a château, the deepest companion list is our French château wedding venues authority guide.